NeKroFR/PasswordGEN/README.md

 # PasswordGENENERATOR
-This is a password generator create with python
+This is a password generator created with python